peeranha/peeranha-web/app/faq/en.md

 ### What Blockchain is Peeranha built on?

-Peeranha is powered by Telos blockchain.
-Telos provides short confirmation times for transactions and does not require users to pay any transaction fees.
+Peeranha is powered by Polygon blockchain.
+Polygon provides short confirmation times for transactions and does not require users to pay any transaction fees.

 ### What is the cryptocurrency of Peeranha?